GustavoHenriqueSant/JSON_and_XML_Schemas_Independent_tools/readme.md

 ## Prerequisities

-To execute the independent tools, you need to have [Maven](https://maven.apache.org/download.cgi) and [JDK 16](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) installed.
+To execute the independent tools, you need to have [Maven (latest version)](https://maven.apache.org/download.cgi) and [JDK 16 (or higher)](https://www.oracle.com/java/technologies/javase/jdk16-archive-downloads.html) installed.

 ## Instalation

 This project was developed in the NetBeans IDE.
-To use it in NetBeans, simply open the Maven projects `./JSON_portability_validation and `./XML_portability_validation` in NetBeans and perform the 'build' operation on each of them.
+To use it in NetBeans, simply open the Maven projects `./JSON_portability_validation` and `./XML_portability_validation` in NetBeans and perform the 'build' operation on each of them.
 If you prefer to use another IDE, you can install the dependencies using the commands described below.

 ### I. JSON portability validation